 In anatomy there are often several terms for one structure.
-In the past it was common to name structures after the discoverer's name, these are called "eponyms".
-Currently, the preferred terminology is that which is descriptive rather than an eponym.
-For example, compare Eustacian tube with auditory tube; Eustacia first described this anatomical structure, but this name gives no indication as to its role.
-However, maybe the word auditory suggests a role for sound or something to do with the ear.
+In the past it was common to name structures after the "discoverer's" name, these are called "eponyms".
+Currently, the more preferred terminology is that which is descriptive rather than named with an eponym.
+The descriptive name often describes function, location, shape, etc. However, it is important that students become familiar with both the eponym and the descriptive anatomical terminology.

+Here is an example.
+Compare Eustacian tube with auditory tube; an Italian Eustacia was cited as the first to described this anatomical structure, but this name gives no indication as to its role or location.
+However, it is likely that the word auditory suggests a role for this structure in sound or a location that has something to do with the ear.